 The decision to enroll your child into a magnet school is not a fast and easy one.
-Probably the best way to make this decision is to prioritize your goals and focus on them that way.
+Probably the best way to make this decision is to prioritize your goals and focus on them.
 What are your goals?
 Are they to:

-- Place your child in a school environment with a specific type of curriculum or teaching methodology?
+- Place your child in a school environment with a specific curriculum or teaching methodology.

-Once you have decided why you want your child in a magnet school program, it should be easier for you to look at individual magnet schools and decide which one, if any, are right for your family.
+Once you have decided why you want your child in a magnet school program, it should be easier to look at individual magnet schools and decide which one, if any, is right for your family.

 Getting into a Magnet school

-If you have decided that a magnet school is right for your child, the first thing you need to do is research the enrollment criteria for that school.
-Unfortunately, getting enrolled into a magnet school is not necessarily an easy task.
+If you have decided that a magnet school is right for your child, you first need to research the enrollment criteria for that school.
+Unfortunately, enrolling in a magnet school is not necessarily easy.